Read & absorb BEFORE you apply – this is important stuff!

 How will it work?

-Like any other apprenticeship, you will be employed by a company, and will be spending most of your time in their office.
+Like any other apprenticeship, you will be employed by a company and will be spending most of your time in their office (unless they are a remote working company, or there are current changes due to COVID-19 restrictions).

-You will attend workshops at The Juice Academy every other week (9:30am - 4:00pm) during the first 10 months.
-The final three month period of the 15 month programme is known as the 'assessment period,' during which you will complete various projects; counting towards your end point assessment.
+You will attend workshops at The Juice Academy every other week (9:30am - 4:00pm) during the first 12 months.
+The final three month period of the 15-month programme is known as the 'assessment period,' during which you will complete various projects; counting towards your End Point Assessment.
 When you’re ‘at work’ you’ll be working as part of your company’s team but also be set tasks (homework if you like) to show you’re learning and to provide evidence for your assessors.

 What happens then?